10 Antioxidant-Rich Nuts, Seeds And Berries You Should Include In Your Daily Diet

 - Pecans: Pecans are a good source of healthy fats and minerals and contain high amounts of antioxidants.
 They may help lower bad cholesterol and help in raising blood antioxidant levels.

-- Strawberries: Strawberries are high in antioxidants, vitamins, and minerals that may prevent risks of cancer and help reduce levels of bad cholesterol by raising good cholesterol levels.
+- Strawberries: Strawberries are high in antioxidants, vitamins, and minerals that may prevent risks related to cancer and help reduce levels of bad cholesterol by raising good cholesterol levels.

 - Sunflower Seeds: Sunflower seeds are an excellent source of vitamin E and selenium.
 These tiny seeds help with weight loss and promote glowing skin.
-The presence of antioxidants in these seeds may help reduce the risk of cancer and prevent radicals from damaging healthy cells.
+The presence of antioxidants in these seeds may help decrease risks related to cancer and prevent radicals from damaging healthy cells.

 - Walnuts: Walnuts are loaded with antioxidants and are also low in sodium and sugar.
 They contain a higher amount of omega-3 fatty acids compared to other nuts.
 Adding walnuts to your trail mix for snack time can keep you full for a longer time.

 - Raspberries: Raspberries are packed with antioxidants, dietary fibre, vitamin C, manganese and are delicious to taste.
+They are also one of the most antioxidant-rich berries.
 They may prevent anti-inflammatory and oxidative stress effects on the body.

 - Almonds: Almonds are a fantastic source of antioxidants, vitamins and minerals.
 They can help protect against oxidative stress that contributes to inflammation, ageing and heart diseases.